Roxanne Reid - Africa Addict

 Enjoy fish and chips in an old Kassiesbaai cottage that overlooks the beach

 Fishing has been the backbone of Arniston for more than a century so join the fun.
-Bait and tie your hook, cast a line from the rocks or the beach and enjoy the wide views of the ocean, the taste of salt on your lips.
-You might even catch something like steenbras or galjoen.
+Bait and tie your hook, cast a line from the rocks or the beach and enjoy wide views of the ocean, the taste of salt on your lips.
+You might catch something like kob, steenbras, red roman, or galjoen.

 One of the oldest cottages in Arniston / Waenhuiskrans

-Bring your goggles and snorkel and spend a fascinating hour or two exploring the rocky pools on the lookout for colourful sea creatures like urchins and anemones.
+Bring your goggles and snorkel and spend a fascinating hour or two exploring the rocky pools near Roman Beach or at Waenhuiskrans Cave at low tide.
+You can expect to find colourful sea creatures like anemones, urchins, starfish, and small octopus.
 It’s great fun for the whole family.

 What to do in Arniston: spend time on Roman Beach